-In this section we have summarised some of the key information we know so far about exams and course assessments in 2020/21 and how these will be affected by coronavirus.
-We will keep this page under review as more information comes to light.
+In this section we have summarised some of the key information about exams and course assessments in 2020/21 and how these have been affected by coronavirus.

 Our website for children and young people, Reach, has useful information you can pass on to your child about the changes: Understanding changes to how you’ll be graded by the SQA in 2021.

 The SQA also have a useful Frequently Asked Questions section on their website.

 There were no exams or externally assessed coursework of national 5, higher or advanced higher courses in 2020/21.
 Instead, your child’s grades will have been based on estimated grades given by their teachers.
 When making their estimates, teachers used their best professional judgement and looked at what evidence there was to support their estimated grades.

 Teachers should have taken into account your child’s additional support needs and individual circumstances when estimating their grades.
 The SQA have explained that it is about the quality, and not necessarily the quantity, of evidence schools provide to back up their estimated grades.
 Teachers were able to draw evidence from a range of sources and grades should not have generally been based solely on a one-off assessment.

 If your child sat any assessments once schools reopened, they should have had the support and adjustments they need to have an equal chance with their peers to show their abilities.

 The SQA have set out how they worked together with schools and local authorities to make sure teacher estimated grades are as fair, accurate and consistent as possible.

 Teachers made assessments which were often based on question papers and/or coursework assessment tasks produced by the SQA.
 Your child’s teachers then used their best professional judgements, followed subject specific guidance from the SQA, and looked at what evidence there was to support their estimated grades.
 The school should also have been giving your child feedback throughout this process, including their provisional grades based on evidence.